How Much Does Underfloor Heating Cost?

 Electricity is more expensive than gas, thus electric underfloor heating will not cost less than using a gas radiator.

 However, after the initial price for material and installation, water underfloor heating will pay off with very cheap bills over time.
+The heat is more efficiently distributed through the room and it offers better temperature control.

 In addition, UK homeowners that use a renewable source of energy to generate heat can qualify for a financial incentive scheme.